GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-11/index.md

 the new, more meaningful name for the WebID proposal.
 We've reflected this change in the [Privacy Sandbox Timeline](https://privacysandbox.com/timeline/).
-Federated identity is a critical service for the web, but given that it's explicitly created to share aspects of identity with other sites, there are implementation details which overlap with cross-site tracking.
+Federated identity is a critical service for the web, but given that it's explicitly used to share aspects of identity across other sites, there are implementation details which overlap with cross-site tracking.

 The Federated Credentials Management proposal explores a range of options: from